 I’ve played guitar and sung in various bands along with a couple of solo releases over the years….

-The Lemon EP will be released by Musical Bear in July 2018
+The Lemon EP was released by Musical Bear on 27th July 2018

 ‘The Golden Section’

 The debut Kodiak Island album, released on Musical Bear in 2016.
 Features ‘Real Thing’.
 Video directed by John Peddie and filmed in my house.

 My debut solo album, ‘Upheaval‘.
 Recorded in one afternoon at Bark Studio in East London in 2010 and released in early 2011.
 All one takes, no over dubs.
 Released on the Static Caravan label.
 The cover photo is of myself and a couple of my brothers, taken on the Isle of Barra in the Outer Hebrides by my Dad.
 I have a great fondness for this record and what it took to make.

 My second solo album, released on Strikeback Records in January 2015.
 ‘9 x 7’ is 9 songs recorded by 7 musicians.
 The strings are arranged by Mike Siddel who has previously worked with Laura Marling, Josh T. Pearson and Mumford and Sons.
 I played all the bass and synth parts along with some of the electric guitar plus my usual acoustic.
 I guess I produced it too.
 I worked with Brian O’Shaughnessy at Bark Studio.
 It was pretty hard organising all the other musicians, booking the studio and organising travel for everyone.
 Also, playing, singing and creating.
 I think I possibly spread myself a bit too thin.
 The cover photo was once again taken by my Dad, it’s from a family wedding in the early 1970s.
 For me, ‘9 x 7’ has some great moments (mainly the tracks featuring the strings) and a few that didn’t quite hit the spot…it got some nice reviews though.